 Remember as you read these articles that all we did was add the 3D model basically as a pattern.
 You will see that those with very little experience were put in charge of making the transition from drawings to 3D CAD documentation as the engineering deliverable to manufacturing.

-Many of the problems with current 3D CAD is with the residual leftover concepts from the previous standard engineering deliverable.
+Many of the problems with current 3D CAD is

 The 3D Modeling Paradigm